-John L. Rury and Kim Cary Warren, eds.
+Edited by John L. Rury and Kim Cary Warren

 Sitting atop Mount Oread, the University of Kansas stands as a monument to the determination of the state's earliest settlers to build for the future.
 As a "city on a hill," the university has also mirrored both American society's hopes and its fears—and never has this been truer than over the past five decades.
 Transforming the University of Kansas chronicles the many accomplishments and the daunting challenges that marked the last half-century at the University.
 On the eve of the sesquicentennial anniversary of the school's founding, this book reflects upon the people, politics, and developments that have transformed KU since 1965, making it the distinctive institution of higher learning that it is today.